About becoming an EEESafe DAT (Domestic Appliance Technician)

 This Government Waste Prevention Strategy of fixing and repairing in the Large Appliance sector, is going to mean increased risks of fires from poor knowledge and lack of Training.
 Existing Protocols in the UK and the EU shows us when products are re-introduced from waste, they are not in our view, safe to use again in the home.
 See the article we sent to UK Government on Washing Machines, as an example and also why PAT Testing and Function Testing is not enough to ensure a safer appliance.

-Originally promoted by the Trade Association DASA (www.dasa.org.uk) and its members, who agree with our Competence based Scheme EEESafe DAT, we are starting to regulate this sector and also bring a new Qualification to the Sector that offers Training Opportunities through a UK Network of Training Centres.
-These will be known as EEESafe DATc’s (Domestic Appliance Repairer, Certified, with Qualified status coming later)..
+Originally promoted by the Trade Association DASA (www.dasa.org.uk) and its members, who agreed with our Competence based Scheme EEESafe DAT, we are starting to regulate this sector and also bring a new Qualification to the Sector that offers Training Opportunities through a UK Network of Training Centres.
+These will be known as EEESafe DATc’s (Domestic Appliance Repairer, Certified, and EEESafe DATq (Qualified status).
 They will have been professionally trained in repairing appliances, but also embedded will be a commitment to Environmental and Social Values in how they conduct Safe Repairs.

 EEESafe can offer suitable applicants the opportunity of a two week EEESafe Certification Course in the North of England and soon in the South East.
 This would allow Approved EEESafe Training Centres to gain new revenue either working with existing training programmes and use our Licenced Training Materials to create safer repairers and create new jobs as Community Repairers where they live.
 It helps create new jobs with particular emphasis on working solely but not essentially in the community where they live.

 So if you are in the Domestic Appliance Repair Trade right now and have conducted safe repairs within the last 6 months, you can get involved and apply to register.
 Or if you have finished our 2 Week Course and have 3 months evidence, you can apply online after we receive your details.